fluxrider/playlist_shuffle/README.md

 ## Disjoint Shuffle

-To improve the variance even further, I propose we interlace the groups a little bit.
+To improve the variance even further, I propose we interlace the halves a little bit.
 The shuffle of a half is a bit more complex to implement now that its entries are disjoint in space, but the overall cost of computing the next entry in the sequence is still marginal.

 ![Sequence split in half with random interlace size](https://github.com/fluxrider/disjoint_shuffle/raw/master/disjoint.png "Sequence split in half with random interlace size")

-The idea is that the interlacing makes it harder to track in which group a given entry is.
+The idea is that the interlacing makes it harder to track in which half a given entry is.
 TODO this is a gut statement without any backing.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length, with the disjoint cut being random between 1 and 25 from the center.